Kuanhao-Chao/splam/docs/source/content/behind_scenes.rst

 Residual group
 ---------------

 A group of four residual units forms a bigger residual group, and 20 RUs are clustered into five residual groups.
 Residual groups are stacked such that the output of the i \ :sup:`th`\  residual group is connected to the i+1 \ :sup:`th`\  residual group.
 Furthermore, the output of each residual group undergoes a convolutional layer, with the parameters :code:`(64, 1, 1)`, and then being added to all the other outputs of residual groups (residual connections colored in red), which then is passed into the last convolutional layer in :code:`(3, 1, 1)` and a softmax layer. :code:`F` is set to :code:`64` for all convolutional layers, and for each residual group, :code:`W` is set to :code:`11`, :code:`11`, :code:`11`, :code:`21`, and :code:`21`, and $D$ is set to :code:`1`, :code:`5`, :code:`10`, :code:`15`, and :code:`20` in residual groups in sequence. :code:`G` is by default is :code:`1` for all convolutional layers, but setting to :code:`4` in the residual units.
-We visualized the architecture of splam in :ref:`Figure <spalm_model>`.
-For each nucleotide position, its total neighboring span of splam model is
+We visualized the architecture of Splam in :ref:`Figure <spalm_model>`.
+For each nucleotide position, its total neighboring span of Splam model is

 .. math::